7 Best Cloud Storage for Photographers – Image Storing from Beginner to Professional

 Maximum 5 people sharing the account

 Amazon Drive offers a good experience when it comes to storing photos and videos.
 Their web interface is easy to use, which presents an overall pleasant experience.
-All you have to do is create a sync folder and upload it by storing files or folder in it.
-It applies the same for the mobile app as well.
+All you have to do is create a sync folder and upload it by storing files or folders in it.
+It applies the same to the mobile app as well.

 Using the web interface, all you have to do is generate a shared link, and then you can either share it via email or directly to Twitter or Facebook.
 You can also create a custom group and share that as well.

 There’s also a shared tab option that allows you to view what content you’ve shared.
 However, you can’t set passwords for the shared links.

 One of the coolest elements about Amazon Drive is that you can view the photos using a slick and attractive photo viewer.
 There’s also the Prime Photos app that is connected to Amazon Drive.

 With the Prime Photos app, you can easily create albums and share them with groups of people as well as edit photos and order prints.
 This is where the jewels for Amazon Photos, you can create a photo book and print them out professionally and get it delivered to you at your utmost convenience.

 If you are an Amazon Prime user, you’ll get unlimited storage, or otherwise, using Amazon Drive Storage, the uploaded images will be counted towards your storage limit.

 Another exciting option in Amazon Drive is the “family vault.”
 It allows you to set up a collection of users and invite them to contribute with their photos and videos in one place.
 However, video streaming is restricted to videos shorter than 20 minutes and smaller than 2GB.

 Similar to pCloud, Amazon Drive offers free storage too, 5GB, which is a decent amount but nothing compared to pCloud.
 If you do require more than 5GB, they provide one of the most flexible storage plans.